 Yellowstone Academy is a private, Christian school serving students in Pre-K through 4th grade.
 Yellowstone College Prep is a public, tuition-free charter school growing to serve students in 5th through 12th grade.

 Together, the Yellowstone Schools are co-located on the same campus in the heart of Houston’s Third Ward community, where they serve nearly 500 students.
 The Yellowstone schools are committed to joining with students and their families, regardless of financial means, as they navigate an often difficult educational landscape.
-At Yellowstone, we inspire, empower, and invest in students to achieve their fullest potential.
+At Yellowstone, we inspire, empower, and invest in students to achieve their highest potential and fulfill their intended purpose

 Learn more at www.yellowstoneschools.org